next-n/KafkaAndRestApi/README.md

 ReadRandomFromWikiChange

- http://localhost:8081/random = you can visit random pages that were recently updated and it will store the links you visited.(This will ask random links from
+ http://localhost:8081/random = you can visit random pages that were recently updated (This will ask random links from Wiki_Recent_Changes through REST API) and it will store the links you visited.
- Wiki_Recent_Changes through REST API)

  http://localhost:8081/read = you can see the links you have visited and you can revisit again if you care.